Traysia: Gameplay

-Plot
+Synopsis

 Raised in the port town of Johanna, Roy is a young man who has grown up dreaming of exploring faraway lands, getting his opportunity to do by riding with his uncle’s traveling caravan.
 Before leaving, Roy’s sweetheart Traysia gives him her pendant as a memento and promises to wait for his return.

 Roy is dropped off in the kingdom of Salon and overhears the Lord of the Town’s speech on merchants and travelers being attacked in an ancient forest in the north.
 To help eliminate the threat, Roy joins a hunting party composed of Banegie, a shrouded knight concealing her identity as a former princess; Magellan, an outcast swordsman with no sense of justice; and Floyd, a powerful wizard who serves the Lord.
 While exploring the forest cave, Floyd leads them into a trap and divulges that the Lord’s intent is to control the kingdom by disposing of all the strongest hunters and framing Roy’s party for their murders.
 When Floyd escapes, they return to town and are joined by Bellenue, a sorceress from the north who elaborates on Floyd’s history and his pattern of manipulating rulers for personal gain.
 The party manages to free the kingdom by defeating the Lord though Floyd flees in the aftermath.
 Roy and his companions agree to stay together and leave the area in pursuit of the wizard.